Bill-Remy/MechaCar_Statistical_Analysis/README.md

 ***Analysis of Results***

 Both Lot 1 and Lot 2 had a p-value of less than our prescribed alpha of 0.05.
-This result indicates we should reject H0 and thus there is a statistical difference between the mean PSI in Lot 1 and Lot 2 compared to the population.
+This result indicates we should not reject H0 and thus there is not a statistical difference between the mean PSI in Lot 1 and Lot 2 compared to the population.
-Lot 3 had a p-value  of .1589 which is greatere than our alpha, thus we cannot reject H0.
-This would indicate there is no statistical difference between the sample mean PSI for Lot 3 compared to the population mean.
+Lot 3 had a p-value  of .1589 which is greatere than our alpha, thus we can reject H0.
+This would indicate there is a statistical difference between the sample mean PSI for Lot 3 compared to the population mean.

 ### Comparison of Sample Means Across Lots (Deliverable 3 Part 2)
 To compare the sample means across the different coil lots a paired t-test was used with an alpha of 0.05.